-The goal of smart manufacturing system is to connect and dissipate manufacturing related information in such a manner that it helps in boosting the overall profits of the organization.
+The goal of a smart manufacturing system is to connect and dissipate manufacturing-related information in such a manner that it helps in boosting the overall profits of the organization.
 Thus, smart manufacturing is nothing but traditional MES powered with machine learning, IIoT, robotics, and cloud-based workflows.
-Therefore, it is safe to conclude that smart manufacturing is not just a fancy idea – rather it is a new reality which needs to be embraced.
+Therefore, it is safe to conclude that smart manufacturing is not just a fancy idea – rather it is a new reality that needs to be embraced.

 Role of big data in making manufacturing smart